VISIT OUR ART STORE ▶

 Painting the Lavender

-Let's move on to the most exciting part—painting the lavender!
-I always enjoy this step because the colors come together beautifully.
+Now comes the most exciting part—painting the lavender.
+This step often brings the most joy because the colors come together beautifully.

-I start by picking up my size 10 brush.
-I wet the area above the mason jar with clean water where I want the lavender to be.
+The artist starts by picking up the size 10 brush and wets the area above the mason jar with clean water where the lavender will be placed.

-After that, I let the water sit for a moment so it can sink into the paper.
-Then, I switch to a size 8 brush to begin painting the flowers.
+After letting the water settle, the artist switches to a size 8 brush to begin painting the flowers.

-I mix bluish-purple, reddish-purple, and a touch of indigo on my palette.
-This mix gives me a rich and balanced lavender tone that I love.
+A mix of bluish-purple, reddish-purple, and a touch of indigo is prepared.
+This creates a rich lavender tone.

-Once the color is ready, I paint directly onto the wet paper.
+Once the color is ready, the artist paints directly onto the wet paper.

-Now, let's talk about the shape.
-A lavender flower is made of a tall stem with tiny buds coming out along the sides.
+A lavender flower features a tall stem with tiny buds along the sides.
+The artist uses short, rounded strokes to suggest these buds.

 Try painting the lavender buds first